-The Diamond Standard is a way to organize your Solidity code and contracts to give them the right amount of modularity and cohesion for your system.
+The EIP-2535 Diamonds is a way to organize your Solidity code and contracts to give them the right amount of modularity and cohesion for your system.
 In addition, flexible upgrade capability is a key part of it.

-And of course, a diamond is implemented according to the Diamond Standard.
+Of course, a diamond is implemented according to EIP-2535 Diamonds.
 That way tools can be used with them and it is easier to understand and work with people's contracts because they follow the standard.

 Let's look at a diagram that shows a simple diamond.
 For simplicity generic names of things are used in this diagram.
 You should use names that make sense for your system.